hashicorp/terraform-website/content/source/docs/cloud/run/api.html.md

 ## Advanced Use Cases

-For advanced use cases see the [TFE Automation Script](https://github.com/hashicorp/terraform-guides/tree/master/operations/automation-script) repository for automating interactions with Terraform Enterprise, including the creation of a workspace, uploading TFE code, setting of variables, and triggering a plan/apply.
+For advanced use cases see the [TFE Automation Script](https://github.com/hashicorp/terraform-guides/tree/master/operations/automation-script) repository for automating interactions with Terraform Cloud, including the creation of a workspace, uploading code, setting variables, and triggering a plan/apply.

-In addition to uploading configurations and starting runs, you can use TFE's APIs to create and modify workspaces, edit variable values, and more.
+In addition to uploading configurations and starting runs, you can use Terraform Cloud's APIs to create and modify workspaces, edit variable values, and more.
 See the [API documentation](../api/index.html) for more details.